 Thailand receives a lot of attention as a retirement destination — and for good reason.
 The cost of living is low, which means you can stretch your retirement savings further.
 The country has a rich culture with delicious cuisine and friendly people.
 The weather is sunny and hot, and there are plenty of beaches to kick back on.
 For more active retirees, you can visit beautiful temples or go for a hike.
-Interested?
-It’s good to get an expert opinion from a financial advisor, but this guide will help you answer what you need to know about spending your golden years in Thailand.
+If you’re interested, it may be worth consulting with a financial advisor before actually making your move.

 How Much Does It Cost to Retire in Thailand?

 Many people consider retiring in Thailand, because it costs relatively little to live comfortably there.
-Estimates for the cost of living in Thailand generally say it’s between 30% and 40% cheaper than living in the U.S. According to Numbeo, a site that collects cost of living data from around the world, the average cost of living in Thailand is roughly 34% lower than the average cost of living in the U.S. Rents are 63% lower on average.
+Estimates for the cost of living in Thailand generally say it’s between 35% and 75% cheaper than living in the U.S. According to March 2022 Numbeo, a site that collects cost of living data from around the world, the average cost of living in Thailand is roughly 40% lower than the average cost of living in the U.S. Rents are around 70% lower on average.

 So how do these costs translate to your monthly budget?
 You should plan to live in Thailand on a budget of at least $1,500 per month, with $2,000 being a more reasonable benchmark.
 This will allow you to live comfortably without breaking the bank.
 You could potentially live a lot cheaper, as low as $1,000 a month, but you would probably have a difficult time.
 If you can afford to live off a budget of $5,000 per month, you can expect a rather luxurious life.